InsiyaKanjee/pandas-challenge/README.md

-# pandas-challenge

-Hereos of Pymoli
+# Hereos of Pymoli (pandas-challenge)

-The Jupyter file compiles the code to display the following results from the purchase_data.csv (located in the resources folder)
+The Jupyter file compiles the code to display the following results from the purchase_data.csv (located in the resources folder) and summuraizes observable trends at the end.

-Player Count
+**Player Count**

     Total Number of Players

-Purchasing Analysis (Total)
+**Purchasing Analysis (Total)**

     Number of Unique Items
     Average Purchase Price
     Total Number of Purchases
     Total Revenue

-Gender Demographics
+**Gender Demographics**

     Percentage and Count of Male Players
     Percentage and Count of Female Players
     Percentage and Count of Other / Non-Disclosed

-Purchasing Analysis (Gender)
+**Purchasing Analysis (Gender)**

     The below each broken by gender

         Purchase Count
         Average Purchase Price
         Total Purchase Value
         Average Purchase Total per Person by Gender

-Age Demographics
+**Age Demographics**

     The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.)

         Purchase Count
         Average Purchase Price
         Total Purchase Value
         Average Purchase Total per Person by Age Group

-Purchasing Analysis (age)
+**Purchasing Analysis (age)**

     The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.)

         Purchase Count
         Average Purchase Price
         Total Purchase Value
         Average Purchase Total per Person by Age

-Top Spenders
+**Top Spenders**

     Identified the the top 5 spenders in the game by total purchase value, then listed (in a table):

         SN
         Purchase Count
         Average Purchase Price
         Total Purchase Value

-Most Popular Items
+**Most Popular Items**

     Identified the 5 most popular items by purchase count, then listed (in a table):

         Item ID
         Item Name
         Purchase Count
         Item Price
         Total Purchase Value

-Most Profitable Items
+**Most Profitable Item**

     Identified the 5 most profitable items by total purchase value, then listed (in a table):

         Item ID
         Item Name
         Purchase Count
         Item Price
         Total Purchase Value

+**Observable Trends**